LotharTeichert/chessdiagramjs/README.md

 </script>
 ...
 ```
-This will show a chessboard with three buttons to play back and forth in the provided move list.
+This will show a chessboard with three buttons to play back and forth in the provided move list and an
+additional button to display (and hide) the move list itself below the board with click sensitive moves.
+Clicking in the move list will show the move animated on the board and switch the line scope to the selected variation (yes, "recursive annotation variations" are supported!).
+The language for the move list on input and output can be different.

 At any point you may make your own moves on the board by dragging pieces around to check other variations.
 See ["Lucena.htm"](http://www.lteichert.de/chessdiagramjs/examples/index.htm) for an explanation of a chess endgame that I copied from wikipedia.
 I replaced all the pictures by "living" diagrams and think it's less cumbersome to read.

 The only method of the generated object **ChessDiagram** that you have to know is **ChessDiagram.diagram**.
 It takes 5 or 6 parameters:
 * The id of a div tag on the web page (where the board is placed).
 * The description of the initial position as a FEN string.
-* A list of moves in algebraic notation, long or short, English or German, move numbers and move decorations allowed (basically a copy of the explaining text on the web page).
+* A list of moves in algebraic notation, long or short, English by default (other languages by giving the option "languageIn"), move numbers and move decorations allowed (basically a copy of the explaining text on the web page).
 * Some header string.
 * Some footer string.
 * Optional: an object of options overriding default values.